hmongouachon/mgGlitch/README.md

 - Set the element you want to glitch with absolute position
 - Include jquery script
 - Instantiate plugin ( check the demo for example )

+Find a demo of this project on [codepen](http://codepen.io/hmongouachon/pen/LZGwWY)